 Available as an add-on subscription in: Enterprise, Performance, and Unlimited Editions.
-Requires purchasing Salesforce Shield.
-Available in Developer Edition at no charge for orgs created in Summer '15 and later.
+Requires purchasing Salesforce Shield or Shield Platform Encryption.
+Available in Developer Edition at no charge.

 Apply Encryption to Fields Used in Matching Rules

 Matching rules used in duplicate management help you maintain clean and accurate data.
 To make fields encrypted with Shield Platform Encryption compatible with standard and custom matching rules, use the deterministic encryption scheme.